 Kling 2.1 Pro for AI videos, Recraft V3 for image generation.
 Pay-per-use instead of subscriptions.

-AI costs are predictable – if you understand them.
-The combination of model routing, context optimisation, and strategic tool selection keeps expenses in check while productivity increases.
+AI costs are predictable once you understand them.
+Combining model routing, context optimisation and deliberate tool selection keeps spending in check while productivity rises.
 The ROI is clearly positive, as long as costs are managed transparently.

 Summary: The Key Figures